link1905/system-design-101/content/docs/system-administration/system-recovery.md

 }
 ```

-With a snapshot taken at the firth update.
+If a snapshot (checkpoint) is taken after `UPDATE 3` has been persistently stored in the main data files,
-We necessarily need to maintain log lines after that moment.
-Morever, recovering data is more rapid
-as we only need to replay from the snapshot (not the entire log).
+the system only needs to retain WAL entries from `UPDATE 4` onwards for future crash recovery.

 ```d2
 l: Log {